1All the congregation lifted up their voice and cried out; and the people wept that night.

 33Your children will be wanderers in the wilderness forty years and will bear your prostitution until your dead bodies be consumed in the wilderness.

-34According to the number of the days that you spied out the land, even forty days, for every day a year, you will bear your iniquities, even forty years, and you will know my alienation.
+34According to the number of the days that you spied out the land, even 40 days, for every day a year, you will bear your iniquities, even 40 years, and you will know my alienation.

 35I, Yahweh, have spoken.
 If I do not this to all this evil congregation who are gathered together against me….
 In this wilderness they will be consumed, and there they will die.”

 36The men whom Moses sent to spy out the land who returned and made all the congregation to murmur against him by bringing up an evil report against the land,

 37even those men who brought up an evil report of the land, died by the plague before Yahweh.

 38But Joshua the son of Nun and Caleb the son of Jephunneh remained alive of those men who went to spy out the land.

 39Moses told these words to all the children of Israel, and the people mourned greatly.

 40They rose up early in the morning and went up to the top of the mountain, saying, “Behold, we are here, and will go up to the place that Yahweh has promised: for we have sinned.”

 41Moses said, “Why now do you disobey the commandment of Yahweh, since it will not prosper?